qwasium/multimodal-psych/README.md

   [https://www.ni.com/en-us/shop/data-acquisition/sensor-fundamentals--data-acquisition-basics-and-terminology.html](https://www.ni.com/en-us/shop/data-acquisition/sensor-fundamentals--data-acquisition-basics-and-terminology.html)

 If you're familiar with these topics, great!
+You'll probably already know most of the things I'll be talking about.

+But for anyone who's not a tech-savvy nerd, take your time googling every single word you don't understand while you read along.
+The whole idea of multimodal measurement is very simple, but you will have a hard time if you lack the fundamental knowledge.

-But for anyone who's not a tech-savvy nerd, playing around with a single-board computer like a Raspberry Pi or an Arduino is highly recommended.
+Playing around with a single-board computer like a Raspberry Pi or an Arduino is highly recommended.
+Don't be afraid to spend a bit of money and some time playing around with these.
+It'll be worth it.
-They share many key concepts with multimodal psychological experiment setups and you can even use them to create custom DIY solutions.
+These share many key concepts with multimodal psychological experiment setups and you can even use them to create custom DIY solutions.

 ## Basic Hardware Setup in Psychological Experiments